Parallel-NetCDF/PnetCDF/sneak_peek.md

     burst buffers for each user write request.

 * Bug fixes
+  + Fix bug of checking interleaved requests for scalar variables.
   + When building PnetCDF using the IBM xlc compiler with -O optimization option on Little Endian platforms, users may encounter errors related to strict ANSI C aliasing rules.
 Thanks to Jim Edwards for reporting and Rafik